SkiFire13/master-thesis/chapters/background/4-parity-games.typ

   - if $pi$ is infinite then consider $max inf(p(v_0) p(v_1) ...)$: if it is even the winner is player 0, otherwise it is player 1.
 ]

-We will focus on parity games that are more restriced than this, in particular on _bipartite parity games_ and _total parity games_.
+We will focus on parity games that are more restriced than this, which for convenience we will call _bipartite parity games_ and _total parity games_.
 Bipartite parity games are games whose graph is bipartite, forcing players to perfectly alternate moves.
 Total parity games instead require every vertex to have at least one successor, thus forcing every play to be infinite.